 Local people are protesting over the decision by Limerick City and County council to grant permission to the plant to burn fuels such as used tyres and solvents.

-The company insisted the practice is safe, that there will be no change in emissions from the plant and that the practice of using industrial fuels is common in cement factories across Europe.
+The company insists the practice is safe and there will be no change in emissions and the practice is common across Europe and Limerick is the last factory in Ireland to still use only fossil fuels.

 They also said Limerick is the last plant in Ireland to still use fossil fuels, and the change is necessary if it wants to stay competitive and protect the 84 jobs there.